Designing a home can be one of the most rewarding journeys you can take.

 • Include any planning feedback for sites that have special requirements

-• Work through options and design detail in particular areas
+• Work through options and design detail in particular areas with consultants (eg. structural)

 • Consider the next level of detail to support the design

-STEP 4 – Planning Application
+STEP 4 – Planning Approval

-Some projects require a planning application to be submitted to the local council for approval.
-This is typically necessary when a planning overlay applies to your site — for example, a character overlay, where the council seeks to maintain the visual consistency of the neighbourhood.
+This is only necessary when a planning overlay applies to your site — for example, a character overlay, where the council seeks to maintain the visual consistency of the neighbourhood.
 We’ll identify early in the process whether your project will require this.

 STEP 5 – Construction Documentation

-STEP 6 – Tendering &
+STEP 6 – Tendering & Construction